stevelr/nickel-experiments/dns/README.md

 1. Hand-generate server configuration (`example-dns.ncl`), which is validated against the schema `dns.ManagedDNSServer`.

-2. Convert the abstract configuration to a server- (Unbound) and os- (nixos) specific configuration using `convert-unbound.ncl`.
+2. Convert the abstract configuration to a nixos service-specific configuration using `convert-unbound.ncl`.
 On the command line, this is done with `just gen-unbound`.
-If there are no errors, the result is a json file that provides the complete configuration for nixos `server.unbound`.
+If there are no errors, the result is a json file that provides the complete configuration for nixos `services.unbound`.

 3. Import into nixos by adding this module:

 ```
 { ... }:
 let
   config = builtins.fromJSON (builtins.readFile ./unbound-conf.json);
 in